wm-demoapps/BrightBank/README.md

 # About Application and Pefab usage
 Bright Bank is a user-friendly banking app that prioritizes your financial well-being.
 With secure login, a comprehensive dashboard summarizing spend analysis, upcoming payments, net worth, and detailed account/card management, it simplifies your financial life.
 You can create accounts, access transaction details, add funds, make transactions, manage cards, and set wealth goals - **all in one place.
 Achieve financial success with Bright Bank.

+<a href="https://showcase.onwavemaker.com/BrightBank/" target="_blank">Click Here</a> for more details on Sales Vision app

 ## Aplication Properties
   ### Email connector
   Add the email server properties to use email connector